 Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness We expect that these actions, which are designed to address our EL and LTEL students' needs, will be effective at increasing our students' performance on the ELPAC and improving their reclassification rate.
 This action is provided on a limited basis.
-1.6 Action: Professional Development to Support English Learners and LTELs Need: According to the CA Dashboard, our English Learner student group was in the red on the English Learners Performance Indicator (ELPI).
+1.7 Action: Need: According to the CA Dashboard, our English Learner student group was in the red on the English Learners Performance Indicator (ELPI).
 We also examined our reclassification rate trend and did a needs assessment on our LTELs.
 Parent and teacher feedback indicated that they support the importance of professional development to support English learners and LTELs.
 Scope: Limited to Unduplicated Student Group(s) To address this, we will continue to offer professional development in best instructional practices for English Learner education to provide our teachers, tutors and paraprofessionals with diverse and effective teaching methodologies tailored to the needs of our EL students.
 We will add more effective EL trainings to ensure that English Learners have quality instruction in their program, in ELD and general education courses.
-Our educators will continue to attend conferences such as CABE that provide the latest research-based practices and resources allowing them to stay current with evolving educational trends.
+Our educators will continue to attend conferences such as CABE that provide the latest research- based practices and resources allowing them to stay current with evolving educational trends.
 Additionally, staff training may include but is not limited to developing an EL Tool Kit, implementing effective EL strategies using SIOP (Sheltered Instruction Observational Protocol), and scaffolding strategies such as modeling, building schema, contextualization, and others have proven to be effective.
-Additionally, workshops, conferences, and professional learning communities may provide information that will build the capacity of faculty and staff to increase student performance.
-We expect that our English Learners' ELPAC scores and the reclassification rate will increase as a We will monitor progress on this action as it's designed to meet the needs most associated with English learner students.
+We will monitor progress on this action as it's designed to meet the needs most associated with English learner students.
 Using real-time tracking, student language proficiency and academic progress will be monitored, and we expect that the CA Dashboard ELPI, as well as the reclassification rate, will increase.
-We will also consider input from the parents of participating students to enhance the quality of the program provided.
+We will also consider input from the parents of participating students to enhance the quality of the program provided. professional learning communities may provide